codingoak/capstone-project/README.md

 - Sass
 - ESLint

-It is also possible to create and delete your own issue.
-These appear in a separate list.
+It is also possible to create and delete your own issue, wich appears in a separate list.

 <img src="./src/images/startscreen.png" alt="start screen" width="200">
 <img src="./src/images/selection.png" alt="selection" width="200">